Why Google+ Engagement Surpasses Twitter Activity

 Do people engage on Google+ or not?

-In short according to the study people spend hours on Facebook and only minutes on Google+
+In short according to the study people spend hours on Facebook and only minutes on Google+.
+Does time on site even equal engagement?

-We don’t have reliable data from Google itself so the FUD spreading.
+We don’t have reliable data from Google itself so the “news” spreading.

-Many already claim that Google+ is dead.
+Many people claim that Google+ is dead.
 Others focus already on the next social media darling Pinterest.

 I don’t want to point out the fallacies of the report.
 Who am I to debate with some renowned tech writers.
 What I will do is to reflect upon my own experiences.